-5 Likewise you younger people, submit yourselves to your elders.
-Yes, all of you be submissive to one another, and be clothed with humility, for “God resists the proud, but gives grace to the humble.”
+5 …and be clothed with humility, for “God resists the proud, but gives grace to the humble.”
 6 Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time, 7 casting all your care upon Him, for He cares for you.
-(1 Peter 5:5–7, NKJV)
+8 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour (1 Peter 5:5–8, NKJV).